Coupang, Inc. (CPNG) Stock Sinks As Market Gains: Here's Why

 The investment community will be closely monitoring the performance of Coupang, Inc. in its forthcoming earnings report.
-In that report, analysts expect Coupang, Inc. to post earnings of $0.02 per share.
-This would mark a year-over-year decline of 60%.
-Simultaneously, our latest consensus estimate expects the revenue to be $7.79 billion, showing a 26.04% escalation compared to the year-ago quarter.
+On that day, Coupang, Inc. is projected to report earnings of $0.02 per share, which would represent a year-over-year decline of 60%.
+In the meantime, our current consensus estimate forecasts the revenue to be $7.79 billion, indicating a 26.04% growth compared to the corresponding quarter of the prior year.

 For the full year, the Zacks Consensus Estimates project earnings of -$0.02 per share and a revenue of $30.57 billion, demonstrating changes of -107.69% and +25.36%, respectively, from the preceding year.

 The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Coupang, Inc. presently features a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Currently, Coupang, Inc. is carrying a Zacks Rank of #4 (Sell).

-In terms of valuation, Coupang, Inc. is presently being traded at a Forward P/E ratio of 191.11.
-For comparison, its industry has an average Forward P/E of 23.92, which means Coupang, Inc. is trading at a premium to the group.
+In the context of valuation, Coupang, Inc. is at present trading with a Forward P/E ratio of 190.37.
+This expresses a premium compared to the average Forward P/E of 22.87 of its industry.

-We can additionally observe that CPNG currently boasts a PEG ratio of 189.22.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the Internet - Commerce industry stood at 1 at the close of the market yesterday.
+We can also see that CPNG currently has a PEG ratio of 188.49.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Internet - Commerce industry had an average PEG ratio of 0.82 as trading concluded yesterday.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 56, placing it within the top 23% of over 250 industries.
+With its current Zacks Industry Rank of 55, this industry ranks in the top 22% of all industries, numbering over 250.

 7 Best Stocks for the Next 30 Days